-APPLICANT REQUEST: To amend the Future Land Use Map regarding the Golden Gate CRA to change the Medium Density Residential, High Density Residential, and General Commercial future land use designations to CRA Center, CRA Neighborhood, Industrial, Recreational, and General Institutional future land use designations and to repeal the Golden Gate Mixed-Use Future Land Use Overlay.
+APPLICANT REQUEST: To amend the Future Land Use Map regarding the Golden Gate Community Redevelopment Area (CRA).
+The Medium Density Residential, High Density Residential, and General Commercial future land use designations will be changed to CRA Center, CRA Neighborhood, Industrial, Recreational, or General Institutional future land use designations and the Golden Gate Mixed-Use Future Land Use Overlay will be repealed.
 The Industrial and Recreational future land use designations will be retained on land that currently has one of those designations.

-STAFF RECOMMENDATION: Staff recommends approval of the transmittal of CPA 19-28, Golden Gate FLUM.
+STAFF RECOMMENDATION: Staff recommends adoption of CPA 19-28, Golden Gate FLUM.